nagaraj602/sidorea-shop-CIDR-planner-SSH-terminal-ec2-launch-manager/2-tier-architecture-with-sqlite-db/README.md

 http://<Your-Server-IP>:3000
 ```

-For accessing the app without specifying the port number 3000, click here:
+For accessing the app without specifying the port number 3000, you can setup reverse proxy with the help of nginx.
+To do that, Click here:
 - [Enable HTTPS with Nginx & Certbot](#-enable-https-with-nginx--certbot)
 ---